Slaughterhouse-dev/Dead-by-Daylight-Skill-Check/README.md

 The project was made and is maintained by me ([Manuteaa](https://github.com/Manuteaa)).
 If you enjoy this project, consider giving it a ⭐!
 Starring the repository helps others discover it, and shows support for the work put into it.
 Your stars motivate me to add new features and address any bugs.

 Feel free to open a new issue for any question, suggestion or issue.
-You can also join the discord server https://discord.gg/3mewehHHpZ for more info and help.
+You can also join the discord server https://discord.gg/3mewehHHpZ for more info and help

-- A big thanks to [hemlock12](https://github.com/hemlock12) for the data collection help !
-- Thanks to Aaron for the big help with the discord server !